aarondwi/aarondwi.github.io/CDCCaveats/Caveats.md

 # CDC Caveats

 CDC being atomic, doesn't mean services consuming it later gonna also be atomic.
+CDC prime feature is its durability in context of committed data will `eventually` got processed.

 ## You cant get full read-atomic guarantee directly